-So when we set out on this baby making journey, we always knew we wanted to have a large family.
-And by large family, we mean 4 kids not 19 (though I still do love you Michelle Duggar).
+So when we set out on this baby making journey, we always knew we wanted to have a large family, now here we are a family of 6!

 10 Things I Have Learned From Having a Large Family